HeekoOfficial/terraform-proxmox-k3s/README.md

 A module for spinning up an expandable and flexible K3s server for your HomeLab.

+Forked to work with new versions of K3S

 ## Features

 - Fully automated.
 No need to remote into a VM; even for a kubeconfig